-Note: Starting in version 11.0, Citus Community edition now supports non-blocking reads and writes during rebalancing.
+Note: Shard rebalancing is available in Citus Community edition, but shards are blocked for write access while being moved.
+For non-blocking reads and writes during rebalancing, try Citus Enterprise edition.

-If you want to move existing shards to a newly added worker, Citus provides a citus_rebalance_start function to make it easier.
-This function will distribute shards evenly among the workers.
+If you want to move existing shards to a newly added worker, Citus provides a rebalance_table_shards function to make it easier.
+This function will move the shards of a given table to distribute them evenly among the workers.